 Using proprietary packages or FrankenPHP

-For additional packages, I set up an own repository server which contains proprietary extensions like Blackfire/Relay/Tideways and other extensions.
+i set up my own repository server which contains proprietary extensions like Blackfire/Relay/Tideways and other extensions.
 I am working actively on contributing the extensions back to Wolfi itself, but until then they can be installed from my repository.

 To use the repository with apk or apko, check out the README of the repository